Need to talk? Call 1800 882 436.

 What is amniotic fluid?

-Amniotic fluid is the liquid that surrounds your baby in the uterus during pregnancy.
+Amniotic fluid is a watery liquid that surrounds and protects your baby in the uterus during pregnancy.
 It is contained in the amniotic sac.

 How is amniotic fluid produced?